AaronRohrbacher/Planning/Capstone_Plan.md

   * Further research gems regarding scheduling (not much luck yet), which may take things out of "beyond the M.V.P." and move them to "M.V.P."
   * Research Google Calendar's API to see if that might work instead.
   * Generate models and controllers for the app's current adjusted MVP.
 Doesn't have to look like much, but relationships should be functional and accurate, at least via the Rails Console.
   * Take a peek at adjusted "Beyond the M.V.P." features.
 Will your current models support adding these features?
+Can you refactor to allow for more fluid addition of features?
 * Monday:
   * Generate views based on models and controllers.
 Integrate AJAX/jQuery where appropriate to make a nice UX.
   * Spend good time on the user experience.
 Are admins seeing what admins should see?
 Are teachers seeing what teachers should see?
 Are students seeing what students should see?
+Can teachers see their daily rosters with ease?
   * Answer this question: Am I ACTUALLY ready to look at a "Beyond the M.V.P." feature?
 If so, look ahead to Tuesday.
 IF NOT, DON'T.
 * Tuesday:
   * Depending on how Monday went, start looking at "Beyond the M.V.P." features.
 Build models and controllers, getting features to work ONE AT A TIME.